Virtual assistant privacy: Privacy by design

 Privacy by design makes the interface more secure for the user.
 Privacy by design is when a product's blueprint incorporates aspects of privacy into how the object or program is created.
 Even technology uses that have little to do with location have the ability to track one's location.
 For example, WiFi networks are a danger for those trying to keep their locations private.
 Various organizations are working toward making privacy by design more regulated so that more companies do it.

 If a product does not have privacy by design, the producer might consider adding modes of privacy to the product.
 The goal is for organizations to be formed to ensure that privacy by design is done using a standard; this standard would make privacy by design more reliable and trustworthy than privacy by choice.
 The standard would have to be high enough to not allow for loopholes of information to infringe upon, and such rules may apply to virtual assistants.

 Various patents have controlled the requirement of technology, such as artificial intelligence, to include various modes of privacy by nature.
 These proposals have included Privacy by Design, which occurs when aspects of privacy are incorporated into the blueprint of a device.
 This way, corporations do not have to build privacy into their designs in the future; designs can be written with privacy in mind.
 This would allow for a more fail-safe method to make sure that algorithms of privacy would not leave even edge cases out.

 Artificial intelligence

 Artificial intelligence as a whole attempts to emulate human actions and provide the menial services that humans provide, but should not have to be bothered with.
 In the process of automating these actions, various technological interfaces are formed.

 The problem that has to be solved has to do with the concept that in order to process information and perform their functions, virtual assistants curate information.
-What they do with this information and how the information can be compromised is vital to note for both the field of virtual assistants and artificial intelligence more broadly.
+The usage of this information and the risks for the information to be compromised is vital to assess for both the field of virtual assistants and artificial intelligence more broadly.